 Browsing around StackOverflow I came across a question about specifying binary files.
-One of the answers said that the Java spec for class
+One of the answers said that the Java spec for class files was a good example of how to do it.

 So I went there to look and found this: